sleepyfran/duets/README.md

 # 🛠 Run it locally

 Duets is built with Rust.
-Right the game only has a CLI and later, once the engine of the game is finalized, a UI will be added for it.
+Right now the game only has a basic CLI for interacting with it.
+Once the game logic is done I'll start implementing a UI for it.

-You can clone and run the CLI like this:
+You can clone and run the CLI with:

 ```bash
 git clone https://github.com/duets/game.git duets